 Compare Flights to Brussels and We'll Offset your Flight's Carbon Emissions for Free

-FlyGRN's revenue goes directly into offsetting the carbon emissions of your flight to Brussels by building solar panel projects in India. #howflygrn
+FlyGRN's revenue goes directly into offsetting the carbon emissions of your flight to Brussels by building solar cookstove projects in Chad. #howflygrn

 About Brussels and Flights

-We will offset (part of) the carbon emissions of your Flight to Brussels and build solar panels in India when you search & book with us
+We will offset (part of) the carbon emissions of your Flight to Brussels and build solar cookstove projects in Chad when you search & book with us

 Brussels - The capital of Belgium

 Brussels is the capital of Belgium and often the first introduction travelers have with the country.
 The city is primarily known as a political center for Europe and has its sights such as the Atomium and the Grote Markt, which justifies a visit.
 Shoppers will also enjoy here with the Nieuwstraat.

 Trains to Brussels